 Most importantly, it’s crucial to remember that it’s never too late or too early to get help for yourself or your child.
 However, if you feel you or your child are in danger, please contact emergency services immediately.

 If you are pregnant and your doctors are made aware of your substance use, they will likely have resources available that will help you recover, as well as your child once they are born.
 Certain medications may be given to your child at birth to help ease the discomfort of withdrawal symptoms.
 Your care team will help you decide what is the best course of action to take so that both you and your baby are as healthy as possible.

-If your child is older and struggling with substance use, reaching out to treatment centers, like Sage Recovery, that treat adolescents is a good place to start.
+If your child is older and struggling with substance use, reaching out to treatment and detox centers, like Sage Recovery, that treat adolescents is a good place to start.
 Some treatment centers only take adolescents within a certain age range, so it’s important to make sure you seek out treatment that is age-appropriate for your child.
 Depending on your child’s age and the treatment center’s resources, you may be able to receive treatment at the same time.

 The amount of treatment needed will depend on the severity, duration, and types of substances used.
 Clinicians will evaluate factors the following factors to determine which type of treatment is best: